francescobusolin/faiss_pEE/EARLYEXIT.md

 Again, please make sure that all the paths are correct.

 # Run
 We provide a bash script with all the configurations present in the paper.
-As this is not release-ready code, there is little error checking inside.
+This **is not** release-ready code, so there is little error checking inside the added code and our main file.
 Therefore, some parameter configurations may not work as expected.
-In general though, everything *should* work fine as long as:
+In general, everything *should* work fine as long as:
 * Either a patience **and** tolerance values are provided *or* a model is.
 * If masker is set, either patience (and tolerance) *or* a probe predictor is provided
 * For now, only 'exit_position=10' is supported